i-abdullahirshad/gamepadscheck/src/content/articles/controller-works-in-steam-but-not-in-game.md

 ### **Fix 5: Close software that intercepts the controller**

-Remapping tools create virtual controllers, and two layers fighting over the same pad produces exactly this symptom.
+If you use third-party software to [remap controller buttons on PC](/remap-controller-buttons-on-pc/), be aware that remapping tools create virtual controllers, and two layers fighting over the same pad produces exactly this symptom.

 - **DS4Windows** running alongside Steam Input is the classic conflict.
 Pick one.
 If using DS4Windows, disable PlayStation controller support in Steam settings.
 If using Steam Input, close DS4Windows entirely
 - **reWASD and similar tools** cause the same problem